getlantern/lantern-android/README.md

 ```

 The `lantern-android` repository provides documentation and scripts for
-building a basic [flashlight][1] shared library that exports special methods
+building a basic [lantern][1] shared library that exports special methods
-that can be used from Java code, making it possible to run the [flashlight][1]
+that can be used from Java code, making it possible to run the [lantern][1]
-client on Android devices.
+backend on Android devices.

 ```java
 try {